ARM-software/acle/main/acle.md

 ```

 Returns the number of leading sign bits in `x`.
 When `x` is zero it
-returns the argument width - 1, i.e. 31 or 63.
+returns the argument width - 1, that is, 31 or 63.
 These intrinsics are
 available on all targets.
 On targets without the CLZ instruction it
 should be implemented as an instruction sequence or a call to such a
 sequence.
 Fast hardware implementation (using a CLS instruction or a short code